wltechblog/thingino-installers/wansview-w7/README.md

 # NOTE

+These instructions are the *initial flash* from factory firmware to Thingino, and should not be confused with the instructions for unbricking!
-Wansview has updated the W7 and newer models use the T23 processor instead of the T31.
+Also, Wansview has updated the W7 and newer models use the T23 processor instead of the T31.
 The only way to tell is to look inside.
 Follow this video: https://www.youtube.com/shorts/8dlMDv3GmZ0

 # SD card install instructions: